JosephASandoval/mern-oneroof/README.md

 Using the technology of socket.io, users are able to send live messages to other housemates who are also currently logged on to the app.

 ### CRUD Tasks
+Users can upload chores to be completed for the house.
+Once created, users have the ability to edit chores and delete them as needed.

 ### Meeting
 Users are able to set up and join/unjoin meetings.
 Meetings have specific details such as beginning and end times, location, image, and subject.